 All nonresident aliens for tax purposes, in F or J status, are required to complete Form 8843 with the IRS regardless, if payment was received or not.
 This also includes dependents in F-2 and J-2 status, regardless of age.

-All nonresident aliens for tax purposes, in F or J status, are required to complete Form 8843 with the IRS, if they were present in the U.S in 2016.
+Yes, All nonresident aliens for tax purposes, in F or J status, are required to complete Form 8843 with the IRS, if they were present in the U.S in 2020.

 The State of Connecticut (through the Department of Revenue Services) requires an annual report of income, and assesses tax on the same type of income that is taxed by the federal government.
 Individuals who earned less than the minimum filing requirement do not have to file.
 However, if any tax was withheld by the employer, the individual would want to file a return in order to be refunded for the withholding.

 Unlike federal rules, Connecticut does not require an annual tax report from those who made less than the minimum filing requirement or had no income at all.
 Visit the Individual Filing Requirements section of the Connecticut Department of Revenue Services for more information.
 If you do not have a filing requirement but had taxes withheld from your income, the only way you can get your money back is to file a Connecticut tax return.
 Students or scholars, who are considered a resident for Connecticut state tax filing, will complete and file Connecticut Tax Form 1040.
-For more information about filing your CT tax return, click here.
+More information about filing your CT state tax return.

 Payment of income tax due is not voluntary, it is required by law.
 One of the conditions of your visa is to comply with U.S. law.
 If you owe taxes and don't file, the IRS can assess penalties, interest and seize U.S. bank assets for repayment.
 Fines and penalties can often amount to more than the original tax debt.
 There can also be immigration consequences for failing to file taxes.
 Applicants for permanent residency or “green cards” are frequently asked to show proof of tax filing for previous years in the U.S.